 Most types of data objects are images of some kind.
-They might be photographs taken with a digital camera, charts or diagrams generated by a software tool, or digital drawings created by using graphics software.
+Examples include: photographs taken with a digital camera; charts or diagrams generated by a software tool; and digital drawings created using graphics software.
 Regardless of how images are created, you generally need to manipulate them to include them in print jobs.

 The changes include: